Sruti-Sri/Food-Ecommerce/README.md

-# Food-Ecommerce
+# E-Commerce Restaurant
-This is a Food Ecommerce website made with tech stacks like HTML,CSS and JavaScript.
+This is a resturant Ecommerce website made with tech stacks like HTML, CSS and JavaScript.